07734willy/VimEverywhereLegacy/README.md

 # VimEverywhere

-A Python background process that transparently brings vim text editing to every application on your computer.
+VimEverywhere is a Python background process that transparently brings Vim text editing to every application on your computer.
+It works just like Vim, but without displaying a Vim/gVim window and editing inside.
+Just start typing, and if you wish to disable Vim keybindings temporarily, switch to a new mode "pass-through mode".